TetianaDoc/autotest-cucamber-login-contactform/README.md

-Autotests for Login and Contact Us form using Java, Cucumber, Selenium, TestNG, Maven, and Jenkins.
+Autotests for Web Application using Java, Cucumber, Selenium, TestNG, Maven, and Jenkins.
 URL of the application under test: https://www.webdriveruniversity.com